x-limitless-x/blakedrumm.com/_posts/2022-04-22-gacutil-check.markdown

 I recently needed a customer to check the output of the .NET tool 'gacutil' so we could verify that all required assemblies were present.
 This guide details how to check GACUtil with the .NET Framework 'Developer pack'.

-keywords: scom, gacutil, operationsmanager, SCOM 2019, .NET 4.7, dot net
+keywords: scom, gacutil, operationsmanager, SCOM 2019, .NET 4.7, dot net, Global Assembly Cache
 permalink: /blog/verify-assemblies-loaded-with-gacutil/
 ---

+## What is GAC?

+Each computer where the Common Language Runtime is installed has a machine-wide code cache called the Global Assembly Cache.
+The Global Assembly Cache stores assemblies specifically designated to be shared by several applications on the computer.
+More information can be found here: [https://docs.microsoft.com/en-us/dotnet/framework/app-domains/gac](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/gac)

 ## Prerequisites
 Download and install the **.NET 4.8 Framework Developer Pack** on the affected machine: [https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)